saumyasingh9/Saumya-Singh-Blogs/cmek8fjzm000a02la1ibbex1y.md

 With **EC2 Auto Scaling**, you don’t have to worry about sudden traffic surges or idle resources.
 It ensures your application stays **resilient, scalable, and cost-efficient**.

-By following the above steps, you can set up Auto Scaling in **minutes** and enjoy the benefits of cloud automation.
+By following the above steps you can set up Auto Scaling in **minutes** and enjoy the benefits of cloud automation.

 ---